MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualizations-arcgis.md

 Select a data point, a bubble, a pin, or an individual data point from the reference layer.
 Power BI will display a tooltip with details about your selection.
 Single-select cross-filters the other visuals on the report page based on your selection, and updates the infographics cards for the selected area.

+Here we've selected a brown bubble data point from our base map.
+Power BI:
+- highlights our selection,
+- displays a tooltip for that data point,
+- updates the infographics cards to display data for just our selection, and
+- cross-hghlights the column chart.

 ![Screenshot of tooltip for brown bubble](media/power-bi-visualizations-arcgis/power-bi-single-selects.png)

-If the map has a reference layer, select locations to display details in a tooltip.
-Here we've selected Seneca County and see data from the population density reference layer the report *designer* added to the map.
+If the map has a reference layer, selecting locations displays details in a tooltip.
+Here we've selected Seneca County and see data from the reference layer (population density) that the report *designer* added to the map.
 In this example, our data point includes two different counties, so our tooltip has two pages.
 Each page has a chart.
-Select a bar on the chart to dig into the data.
+Select a bar on the chart to display additional details.

 ![Screenshot of tooltip for Seneca county](media/power-bi-visualizations-arcgis/power-bi-single-select-ref.png)